Project Home School

 • Object Morph: Show one object slowly morphing into another similarly shaped object over a series of 3-5 drawings.
 See the examples below.

-• Gather everyone in your family and have them dress in shades of the same color and take a picture.
+• Gather everyone in your family and have them dress in shades of the same color and take a picture- upload this to our Google Classroom Assignment for January 21st.
 We call this a monochromatic color scheme.
 See examples below.

 • Make "Fan Art."
 Take 3 characters real or fictitious and draw them using a comic book style.
 These should be miniature drawings (we call them "thumbnails") roughly 2"x3".
 See examples below.